Commander (United States): Police ranks

-The Los Angeles Police Department was one of the first American police departments to use this rank.
-A commander in the LAPD is equivalent to an inspector in other police departments, such as the New York City Police Department.
-The LAPD rank was originally called inspector as well, but was changed in 1974 to commander after senior officers voiced a preference for the more military-sounding rank.
-A commander is the third-highest rank in the force, above the rank of captain and below deputy chief.
-Duties are assigned to the Commander of Community Affairs, Internal Affairs, Governmental Liaison, Narcotics, Organized Crime and Vice, Criminal Intelligence, Detective Services, and other departments.

 The San Francisco Police Department also has a commander rank.
 As with the LAPD, it is above captain and below deputy chief.
 The Metropolitan Police Department of the District of Columbia uses the rank of commander.
 The rank falls between those of inspector and assistant chief.
 The Rochester Police Department uses the rank of commander.
 Higher than captain and below deputy chief, the rank is achieved by appointment.
 Commander is the rank held by the two patrol division heads and other commanders fill various administrative roles.
 The Saint Paul Police Department is another police force that uses the rank of commander.
 In the Saint Paul Police Department, commanders serve as the chief of the district or unit that they oversee.

 Many police departments in the Midwest use the rank of commander.
 It is equivalent to a lieutenant in most other departments, being above a sergeant and below a deputy chief or captain.
 Commander is also used as a title in certain circumstances, such as the commander of a squad of detectives, who would usually be of the rank of lieutenant.
 Commander is also utilized by larger sheriff's departments in the United States, with the rank usually falling between chief deputy and captain, three positions removed from the sheriff.